ClipMe vs OpusClip: live-native clipping vs upload-first

 The verdict

 If you publish finished podcasts, OpusClip is a safe pick.
-If you stream live on Kick or Twitch and want the moments your chat already reacted to — clipped before you've left your chair — ClipMe is built for exactly that.
+If you stream live on Kick or Twitch and want the moments your chat already reacted to — clipped while you're still in the chair, on a free tier that actually accepts your platform — ClipMe is built for exactly that.

 FAQ